An examination of how early state schooling in British Columbia taught students the legitimacy of settler capitalism.

-Between 1849 and 1930, government-assisted schooling in what is now British Columbia supported the development of a capitalist settler society.
-Lessons in Legitimacy examines state schooling for Indigenous and non-Indigenous peoples – public schools, Indian Day Schools, and Indian Residential Schools – in one analytical frame.
+Between 1849 and 1930, government-assisted schooling in British Columbia supported the development of a capitalist settler society.
+These institutions administered different systems that trained Indigenous and non-Indigenous children in their unequal roles in the emerging social order.
+Lessons in Legitimacy examines education for Indigenous and non-Indigenous students—through public schools, Indian Day Schools, and Indian Residential Schools—and how educational institutions normalized settler capitalism and its making of British Columbia.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.